Houthis: Ideology

-The group has also exploited the popular discontent over corruption and reduction of government subsidies.
+The group has also exploited the popular discontent over corruption and the reduction of government subsidies.
 According to a February 2015 Newsweek report, Houthis are fighting "for things that all Yemenis crave: government accountability, the end to corruption, regular utilities, fair fuel prices, job opportunities for ordinary Yemenis and the end of Western influence".
-In forging alliances, the Houthi movement has been opportunistic, at times allying with countries it later declared its enemy such as the United States.
+In forming alliances, the Houthi movement has been at times opportunistic, partnering with countries it later declared as enemies, including the United States.

 Religion

-In general, the Houthi movement has centered its belief system on the Zaydi branch of Islam, a sect of Islam almost exclusively present in Yemen.
-Zaydis make up about 25 percent of the population, Sunnis make up 75 percent.
-Zaydi-led governments ruled Yemen for 1,000 years up until 1962.
-Since its foundation, the Houthi movement has often acted as advocates for Zaydi revivalism in Yemen.
+In general, the Houthi movement has centered its belief system on the Zaydi branch of Islam, a sect almost exclusively present in Yemen.
+Zaydis form about 25% of the population, with Sunnis comprising the other 75%.
+Zaydi-led governments ruled Yemen for a thousand years up until 1962.
+The Houthi movement has often advocated for Zaydi revivalism in Yemen since its foundation.

-Although they have framed their struggle in religious terms and put great importance in their Zaydi roots, the Houthis are not an exclusively Zaydi group.
-In fact, they have outright rejected their portrayal by others as a faction which is purportedly only interested in Zaydi-related issues.
+Although the group has framed its struggle in religious terms and put great importance on its Zaydi roots, the Houthis are not an exclusively Zaydi group.
+They have rejected their portrayal by others as a faction that is purportedly only interested in Zaydi-related issues.
 They have not publicly advocated for the restoration of the old Zaydi imamate, although analysts have argued that they might plan to restore it in the future.
 Most Yemenis have a low opinion of the old imamate, and Hussein al-Houthi also did not advocate the imamate's restoration.
-Instead, he proposed a "Guiding Eminence" (alam al-huda), an individual descended from the Prophet who would act as a "universal leader for the world", though never defined this position's prerogatives or how they should be appointed.
+Instead, he proposed a "Guiding Eminence" (alam al-huda): an individual descended from the Prophet who would act as a "universal leader for the world".
+However, he never defined this position's prerogatives or how they should be appointed.

 The movement has also recruited and allied with Sunni Muslims; according to researcher Ahmed Nagi, several themes of the Houthi ideology "such as Muslim unity, prophetic lineages, and opposition to corruption [...] allowed the Houthis to mobilize not only northern Zaydis, but also inhabitants of predominantly Shafi'i areas."
 However, the group is known to have discriminated against Sunni Muslims as well, closing Sunni mosques and primarily placing Zaydis in leadership positions in Houthi-controlled areas.
 The Houthis lost significant support among Sunni tribes after killing ex-President Saleh.